 - Turn out dough onto a floured work surface.
 With a floured rolling pin, and working in quick, decisive movements, roll out the dough into a tart shape that is big enough to cover your tart form.
 Do not overwork the dough, just roll it out enough to ensure it'll cover your pan.
 When ready, gingerly lift the dough from the work surface and drape it over the tart shell.
 Cut off excess dough and discard (or roll it out, sprinkle with sea salt and herbs, and bake into a few crackers).

-- Meanwhile, in a small bowl mix vegan mayo with grainy mustard and 1 tsp of chopped thyme.
+- Meanwhile, in a small bowl mix vegan mayo with grainy mustard and 1 teaspoon of chopped thyme.
 Slice tomatoes into thick slices (about ½ an inch in thickness), and remove the seeds and excess juice from them (otherwise, your tart may get soggy - but you don't have to be too diligent about this, because you still want your tomatoes to keep some of their juiciness).
 Smear mayonnaise, mustard and thyme spread onto tart shell, and cover with tomatoes arranged in concentric, slightly overlapping circles.

 - Top with an additional teaspoon of chopped thyme, a pinch of salt, and some freshly ground black pepper.